marnionrails/Pig-Latin/README.md

 Test #1 Describe: pigLatin()
         Test: "It will add 'way' to the end of words that begin with a vowel" Expect(pigLatin("a")).toEqual("away");

+Test #2 Test: "It will move the first consonant to the end and add 'ay'"
+				Expect(pigLatin("castle")).toEqual("astlecay");

-Test #2 Test: "It will move all the first consonants to the end and add 'ay'"
+Test #3 Test: "It will move all the first consonants to the end and add 'ay'"
         Expect(pigLatin("scary")).toEqual("aryscay");

-Test #3 Test: "If the first consonants include 'qu', it will move the 'u' along with the 'q'".
+Test #4 Test: "If the first consonants include 'qu', it will move the 'u' along with the 'q'".
         Expect(pigLatin("squeak")).toEqual("eaksquay");

-Test #4 Test: "If a word begins with 'y', treat 'y' as a consonant."
+Test #5 Test: "If a word begins with 'y', treat 'y' as a consonant."
         Expect(pigLatin("year")).toEqual("earyay");

-Test #5 Test: "Ignore non-alphabetical characters."
+Test #6 Test: "Ignore non-alphabetical characters."
 				Expect(pigLatin("#$#sc%ary*)).toEqual("aryscay");

-Test #6 Test: "Ignore capitalization, making the result lower-case"
+Test #7 Test: "Ignore capitalization, making the result lower-case"
 				Expect(pigLatin(ScaRY)).to("aryscay");

-Test #7 Test: "Translate multiple words seperately"
+Test #8 Test: "Translate multiple words seperately"
 				Expect(pigLatin("how are you?")).toEqual("owhay areway ouyay");

 ## Setup/Installation Requirements